sidhenriksen/BEMtoolbox/README.md

 # Advanced (slightly experimental) capabilities
 ## Bootstrap mode
-Bootstrap mode is a way of doing temporal convolutions through resampling.
-This is, to my knowledge, the fastest way of running spatiotemporal simulations with space-time separable receptive fields.
+Bootstrap mode is a way of computing responses through resampling.
+This is, to my knowledge, the fastest way of running spatiotemporal simulations with spacetime separable receptive fields.
 Bootstrap mode works by pre-computing the spatial responses of cells and storing these to disk.
 When you then run a spatiotemporal simulation with a particular stimulus, BEMtoolbox will read the data from disk to generate your random sequence of RDSs.
 It is called bootstrap mode because what